-Outstanding loan commitments Group and Bank 2022 \$000 2021 \$000 Loans approved but not advanced 109,907 95,676 Amounts available for redraw under term loans 219,706 207,497 Unused balance of revolving credit facilities 42,521 43,385 372,134 346,558
+Outstanding loan commitments Group and Bank 2023 \$000 2022 \$000 Loans approved but not advanced 85,036 109,907 Amounts available for redraw under term loans 256,861 219,706 Unused balance of revolving credit facilities 41,281 42,521 - 383,178 372,134

 Generally, there are no restrictions to the withdrawal of funds within undrawn credit commitments, provided contractual repayments are maintained.
 Many of the commitments included above are expected, based on historical experience, to expire without being drawn upon.
-The amounts disclosed in this note do not form part of Loans and advances as presented on the Consolidated statement of financial position.
+The amounts disclosed in this note do not form part of Loans and advances as presented on the Consolidated statement of financial position and no ECL is calculated for these commitments.